Exchange at CCA

 As this is a reciprocal program, we can accept applications only from students who attend our partner schools with whom we have an active exchange relationship.

-To apply, students must provide one copy of the following items to International Student Affairs and Programs by the above-stated deadlines:
+To apply, students must send via mail one copy of the following items to International Student Affairs and Programs by the above-stated deadlines:

 - detailed proposal of the work to be accomplished while at CCA